Shopify/yjit-metrics/README.md

 ## How to Use this Repo

 You can run ./basic_benchmark.rb to clone appropriate other repositories (yjit, yjit-bench) and run the benchmarks.
-You can also specify one or more benchmark names on the command line to run only those benchmarks: `./basic_benchmark.rb yaml-load`
+You can also specify one or more benchmark names on the command line to run only those benchmarks: `./basic_benchmark.rb activerecord`

 basic_benchmark.rb also accepts a --skip-git-updates parameter for runs after the first to not "git pull" its repos and rebuild Ruby.
 To see full parameters, try `basic_benchmark.rb --help`